Arvind (computer scientist): Career

-In 2006, Sandburst, headquartered in Andover, Massachusetts and providing semiconductor designs for scalable packet switching and routing systems, was acquired by Broadcom Corporation.

-Bluespec, Inc., headquartered in Waltham, Massachusetts, manufactures silicon-proven electronic design automation synthesis toolsets.
+In 2003, he cofounded Bluespec, Inc., headquartered in Waltham, Massachusetts.
+They produce proven electronic design automation (EDA) synthesis toolsets.
+With Lennart Augustsson, Arvind codeveloped the programming language Bluespec SystemVerilog (BSV), a high-level functional programming hardware description language, which is a Haskell variant extended to handle chip design and electronic design automation in general.
+He also worked with the Bluespec-related language Minispec.

 He served as the General Chair for the International Conference on Supercomputing held in Cambridge, Massachusetts in June 2005.
 He has also served as the Engineering and Computer Science Jury Chair for the Infosys Prize from 2019 onwards.

 Arvind was the first to occupy the N. Rama Rao Chair in the Department of Computer Science and Engineering at IIT.
 He served as chair from 1998 to 1999.
 Also during this time he taught a few weeks each semester at the CSE department of IIT, Kanpur.

-Arvind's current research uses term-rewriting systems (TRSs) for high-level specification and description of architectures and protocols.
-The Computation Structures Group at MIT, which he heads, uses TRSs to design faster hardware and allow for more exploration of designs.
+Arvind's later research used term-rewriting systems (TRSs) for high-level specification and description of architectures and protocols.
+The Computation Structures Group at MIT, which he headed, uses TRSs to design faster hardware and allow for more exploration of designs.

+Death

+Arvind died on 17 June 2024, at the age of 77.